JonathanBowker/pseudonymisation-as-a-service/README.md

 When appropriately managed, pseudonymisation can open more opportunities for processing personal data than processing plain text data without pseudonymisation as a security measure.
 However, it is still important to treat pseudonymised data as personal data and observe the rights of data subjects.

-# How can we help? - Pseudonymisation-as-a-Service
+# How can we help?
-Pseudonymisation techniques have well understood and intrinsic properties but this does not render the choice and implementation of the proper pseudonymisation technique a trivial task in practice.
-Taking a risk-based approach, we help to assess required data protection levels, and utility and scalability helps to shape technology according to data protection and privacy requirements for:
+Pseudonymisation techniques have well understood and intrinsic properties but this does not render the choice and implementation of a proper pseudonymisation technique for a specific use case a trivial task in practice.
+Taking a risk-based approach, we help to assess required data protection levels, and utility and scalability to help shape your technology according to data protection and privacy requirements.
+We help our clienst to grow efficiently and impress their customers with higher quality data privacy and protection and reduce risk by providing support to:

-* Data controllers and processors need to carefully consider the implementation of pseudonymisation following a risk-based approach, taking into account the purpose and overall context of the personal data processing, as well as the utility and scalability levels they wish to achieve.
+* **Data controllers and processors** that need to carefully consider the implementation of pseudonymisation following a risk-based approach, taking into account the purpose and overall context of the personal data processing, as well as the utility and scalability levels they wish to achieve.

-* Producers of products, services and applications should provide adequate information to controllers and processors regarding their use of pseudonymisation techniques and the security and data protection levels that they provide.
+* **Producers of products, services and applications** who should provide adequate information to controllers and processors regarding their use of pseudonymisation techniques and the security and the data protection levels that they provide.

-We provide practical guidance for data controllers and processors for the assessing risk and advising on best practice for pseudonymisation, and pseudonymisation system design and management.
+We provide practical guidance for data controllers and processors for assessing risk and advising on best practice in the field of pseudonymisation  and system design and management.

 # 1. INTRODUCTION